Is the Supreme Judicial Court conducting business during the COVID-19 pandemic?

 Is the John Adams Courthouse open to the public?

-The John Adams Courthouse, the home of the SJC, is currently open only to attorneys, litigants, and other members of the public attending in-person court proceedings; conducting in-person business with a clerk's office; or conducting business at other offices that are open to the public and housed in the courthouse.
+The John Adams Courthouse, the home of the SJC, is currently open only to members of the public attending in-person court proceedings; conducting in-person business with a clerk's office; or conducting business at other offices that are open to the public and housed in the courthouse.

 Are both SJC clerks' offices still accepting filings?